haptome/dot_navigation_bar/README.md

 - `paddingR`:padding for the bar to give some radius.
 - `borderRadius`:border radius for nav bar.
 - `backgroundColor`:bgd colors for the nav bar.
+- `boxShadow`: floating nav bar shadow ,it takes `List of BoxShadow`

 ## default values
  marginR = const EdgeInsets.symmetric(horizontal: 50, vertical: 20),